linaori/http-bundle/README.md

 ```

 Let's say we have a [ParamConverter](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/converters.html)
-that would nicely convert the `user` parameter of your route to an `AppUser`, but how would you
+on this route that would nicely convert the `user` parameter of your route to an `AppUser`, but how would you
 generate the route for this action?
 Sadly you still need a scalar as parameter for `Router::generate()`:

 ```php